mattianeroni/space-exploration/README.md

 ## A*

-Efficient path finding algorithm generally described and a natural evolution of Djikstra after the introduction of the direction's concept.
+Efficient path finding algorithm generally described as a natural evolution of Djikstra algorithm after the introduction of the direction's concept.

 Algorithm described in _Hart, P. E.; Nilsson, N.J.; Raphael, B. (1968).
 "A Formal Basis for the Heuristic Determination of Minimum Cost Paths".
 IEEE Transactions on Systems Science and Cybernetics.
 4 (2): 100–7._